 My Journey with Generative AI in the creative industries

-Hey there, fellow AI geek!
-I've been diving into generative AI for media production since Adobe rolled out Neural Filters in 2019.
-As a Creative Director who's led teams at Sage, Qredo, and Thrive (an AI-driven learning platform), I use these tools to spark creativity and streamline workflows, delivering award-winning campaigns like the 2020 Telly Awards.
+As a Creative Director and technologist who has led teams at Sage, Qredo, Thrive (an AI-driven learning platform), and UNLEASH.ai, I use these tools to spark creativity and streamline workflows, delivering award-winning campaigns like the 2020 Telly Awards.
 Here's how I use them, plus some ethical insights and tools worth checking out.

 Content Creation and Research